 Even if it does not look crucial – it is.
 It will help you to stay more focused and calm even when things are not going your way.

-If you can keep money dedicated to poker apart from your daily balance, you will be one-step ahead already.
-Knowing that you do not need to win to pay the bills, will give you all the time that you need and you can concentrate on what is vital – making right decisions.
+If you can keep money dedicated to poker apart from your daily balance, you will be one step ahead already.
+Knowing that you do not need to win to pay the bills, will give you all the time that you need and you can concentrate on what is vital – making the right decisions.
 Moreover, it will influence your life quality in general – you will be feeling better and have more confidence in yourself even on awful times when you are running bad, and that is what separates winners from the rest!

 Do not withdraw money from your bankroll

 It will help you build your bankroll without wasting money on unimportant things.
 In addition to this, you will be able to move up stakes much quicker as well.

 Having an option to do that, will enable you to improve your game and learn much faster than you would otherwise.
 Moreover, you will be able to implement new strategies in your game at a much better pace because you will have more money to make that extra play.
 Therefore, if you have the opportunity to keep all your money in your poker bankroll – do that!

 Of course, if you need that money to cover living expenses you will have to withdraw some.
 However, even if this is the case, do not take it too far and do not cash out more than you need.
 To be honest, you should have some strict rules about this and know in advance how much you need and plan accordingly.
 No matter which way you go, try to keep as much money as possible in your poker bankroll to move up the stakes!

 When you have these first two rules in place, we can move forward and see how willingness to take the risk will influence your poker bankroll management.